IIIF/api/source/api/discovery/0.9/index.md

 The Presentation API does not include descriptive metadata fields, and intentionally lacks the semantics needed to implement advanced or fielded search.
 Instead, the Presentation API uses the [`seeAlso`][prezi30-seealso] property to link to external documents that can have richer and domain-specific information about the content being presented.
 For example, a museum object might have a `seeAlso` reference to a CIDOC-CRM or LIDO description, while a bibliographic resource might reference a Dublin Core or MODS description.
 These external descriptions should be used when possible to provide interfaces giving access to more precise matching algorithms.

 This specification describes three levels of conformance that build upon each other in terms of functionality and precision of the information published.
 Sets of changes are published in pages, which are then aggregated into a collection per publisher.
 To reduce barriers to entry, care has been taken to allow for the possibility of implementing all levels using only static files on a web server, rather than requiring dynamic access to a database.

 ### 2.1.
-Listing Resources and their Changes
+IIIF Resources and their Changes
-{: #listing-resources-and-their-changes}
+{: #resources-and-their-changes}

-There are three levels of conformance at which changes can be described.
+There are three levels of conformance at which changes to IIIF resources can be described.
 Level 0 is simply a list of the resources available.
 Level 1 adds timestamps and ordering from earliest change to most recent, allowing a consuming application to work backwards through the list and stop processing once it encounters a change that it has already seen from a previous run.
 Level 2 adds information about the types of activities, enabling the explicit description of the creation and deletion of resources.

 The subsections below describe first how to construct the description of the changes for each level, and then in the next section how to embed them into ordered lists.